unmtransinfo/CausalKnowledgeTrace/README.md

 #### Option 1: Download as ZIP (Quick Start)

-You can download the repository directly from GitHub without installing Git:
+You can download the repository directly from GitHub (without installing _Git_):

 **Download Link**: [Download ZIP from GitHub](https://github.com/unmtransinfo/CausalKnowledgeTrace/archive/refs/heads/main.zip)

 Extract the ZIP file and navigate to the extracted directory.

-#### Option 2: Clone with Git (Recommended for Updates)
+#### Option 2: Clone with Git (Recommended)

 Installing Git is recommended as it allows you to easily pull future updates to the project.

 **Installation Guide**

-We recommend using _git_ (a version control system that tracks changes to code and enables easy updating of software projects) to install the project codebase, which simplifies future updates.
-In case _git_ is not already installed on your system, you can install _git_ using the following instructions: [Git Installation Instructions](https://chatgpt.com/share/69249639-630c-800e-9936-7d052643edb7)
+_Git_ is a version control system that makes updating the software simple.
+If _Git_ is not already installed on your system, follow these instructions:: [_Git_ Installation Instructions](https://chatgpt.com/share/69249639-630c-800e-9936-7d052643edb7)

-After installation, verify that Git is installed correctly:
+After installation, verify that _Git_ is installed correctly:

 ```bash
 git --version